Codes of Ethics- Updated June 1, 2015

 - Using articles or columns from non-journalists is potentially deceptive and poses inherent conflicts of interest.
 This does not apply to content that is clearly labeled opinion or viewpoint, or to submissions identified as coming directly from the public, such as citizen blogs or letters to the editor.

-- Submissions should be accepted only from freelancers who abide by the same ethical policies as staff members.
+- Freelance submissions should be accepted only from those who abide by the same ethical policies as staff members.

 The business journalist should encourage fellow journalists to abide by these standards and principles.